santiment/academy/src/docs/neuro-api/metrics/network-growth/index.md

 ---
-title: Network Growth
+title: Neuro API - Network Growth
 author: Santiment Team
-# References
-#

 ---

 Fetch the number of newly created addresses for a project within a given